security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     > “You are receiving this email because there is a problem with your account.
 Please go to www.facebook.com and login to verify your account."

-    Use rich text formatting to make `www.facebook.com` a hyperlink that points to `http://[IP of your Kali VM]`.
+    Use rich text formatting to make `www.facebook.com` a hyperlink that points to the IP of your Kali VM: `http://192.168.55.101`.

 7. Open the email in your Windows 10 VM.
 When you receive the email, click the link, which should forward you to this page: